18 Lasting Effects of Growing Up With an Absent Father

 4. You may experience anger management issues.

 Unresolved feelings about an absent father can sometimes bubble up as anger.
 You might find yourself quick to rage or harbouring a constant undercurrent of frustration.
-This anger might be directed at your absent father, the world in general, or even yourself.
-Learning healthy ways to process and express this anger is crucial for your well-being.
+The anger might be directed at your absent father, the world in general, or even yourself.
+Learning healthy ways to process and express that anger is crucial for your well-being.

 5. You might develop a fear of commitment.

 Fear of commitment is another common effect.
 If your father couldn’t commit to being in your life, you might subconsciously believe that all relationships are temporary.
-This can lead to a pattern of short-term relationships or avoiding deep connections altogether.
+It could result in a pattern of short-term relationships or avoiding deep connections altogether.
 It’s like you’re always waiting for the other person to leave, so you leave first.

 6. You could overcompensate in your own parenting.